Preventing Rank Collapse in Federated Low-Rank Adaptation with Client Heterogeneity

-\textbf{Metrics.} We report the energy ratio and the best test accuracy as mean $\pm$ standard deviation over three random seeds.
-In addition, communication cost is measured as the total upload and download volume over all FL rounds, while computational cost is defined as the total training runtime.
+\textbf{Metrics.} We report the test accuracy as mean $\pm$ standard deviation over three random seeds and the energy ratio.
+In addition, communication cost is measured as the total upload and download volume per client per round, while computational cost is defined as the total training runtime.

-\textbf{Data Partitioning.} We consider both IID and multiple non-IID data partitioning strategies.
-For vision and NLU tasks, we adopt (i) a Dirichlet-based partitioning to control data heterogeneity, where a smaller $\alpha$ indicates stronger non-IIDness (denoted as \texttt{niid-a1} for $\alpha=1$), and (ii) a pathological non-IID setting~\cite{zhang2025fedhello} in which each client contains only a subset of labels.
-For instance, \texttt{patho-c20a1} indicates each client has only 20 labels with $\alpha = 1$.
-For GSM8K, data are uniformly partitioned across clients, while for Commonsense15K, we apply a non-IID partitioning by answer type with $\alpha=1$.
+\textbf{Data Partitioning.} We consider IID and multiple non-IID data partitioning strategies, using the following default settings unless otherwise specified.
+For vision and NLU tasks, we adopt (i) regular Dirichlet-based partitioning, where a smaller $\alpha$ indicates stronger non-IIDness, and (ii) a pathological non-IID setting~\cite{zhang2025fedhello}, where each client is restricted to a subset of labels.
+For example, c20($\alpha=1$) denotes a setting with only 20 labels per client and Dirichlet parameter $\alpha=1$.
+GSM8K is uniformly partitioned across clients, whereas Commonsense15K is partitioned by answer type with $\alpha=0.5$.

-\textbf{Baselines.} Our experimental baselines include state-of-the-art methods designed for FedLoRA with heterogeneous ranks. \texttt{HetLoRA}~\cite{cho2024hetlora} aligns heterogeneous ranks via zero padding, and we follow its zero-padding-based aggregation mechanism. \texttt{FLoRA}~\cite{wang2024flora} performs aggregation through heterogeneous stacking, with stacked updates sent from the server to clients. \texttt{FlexLoRA}~\cite{bai2024flexlora} adopts an unbiased aggregation scheme and allocates heterogeneous ranks using SVD.
+\textbf{Baselines.} Our experimental baselines include state-of-the-art methods designed for FedLoRA with heterogeneous ranks. \texttt{HetLoRA}~\cite{cho2024hetlora} aligns heterogeneous ranks via zero padding, and we follow its zero-padding-based aggregation mechanism. \texttt{FLoRA}~\cite{wang2024flora} performs aggregation through heterogeneous stacking, with stacked updates sent from the server to clients. \texttt{FlexLoRA}~\cite{bai2024flexlora} adopts an aggregation bias-free scheme and allocates heterogeneous ranks using SVD.

 \textbf{Hyperparameters.} Unless otherwise specified, we use 100 clients with a 10\% participation rate per round, the AdamW optimizer, and one local epoch per round.
 The learning rate is initialized at $5\times10^{-4}$ and linearly decayed over rounds.
 LoRA ranks are uniformly sampled from $\{8,16,32,48,64\}$ with LoRA alpha set to $r_k$ to yield unit scaling.
 For vision and NLU tasks, training runs for 100 rounds with LoRA applied to all linear layers, while for reasoning tasks, training runs for 20 rounds with LoRA applied only to the $Q$ and $V$ modules.
-Additional hyperparameter settings and implementation details are provided in Appendix~\ref{appendix:hyperparameters}.